 Is your pet familiar with traveling in the car?
-If you are planning a road trip for the holidays, the more time the pet can spend in the car, the more you can help reduce potential stressors.
-“Taking a trip to the train station or sitting at the airport with your pet can help your pet (and you) become familiar with the environment,” states Trupanion pet program manager J. Marmol.
+If you’re planning a road trip for the holidays, the more time the pet can spend in the car, the more you can help reduce potential stressors.
+For example, “taking a trip to the train station or sitting at the airport with your pet can help you and your pet become familiar with the environment,” states Trupanion pet program manager J. Marmol.

 Also, a practice run or two can help establish new routines and eliminate surprises that can help your pet acclimate to travel.

 How to teach your pet to love the crate